allianz/ng-aquila/projects/ng-aquila/src/dropdown/dropdown.md

 If there is ng-content projected by nx-dropdown-item, this content will be used by the dropdown to display the items (middle).
 The library implements a fallback if you do not provide `[valueFormatter]` and ng-content.
 In this case, `[value]` will be used by .toString() as value for the item (right).

+For more advanced content see the first dropdown where `[verticalAlignCheckmark]` is used to center the checkmark vertically.

 <!-- example(dropdown-rendering-items) -->

 ### Custom closed label dropdown